frank-asare/alx_html_css/html_advanced/README.md

+Readme

-This contains the what you need to do to be able to access the database of the this website.
+1. This includes all the necessary information you need to know.